- Arthritis Clinic

 - Wormers and flea products by post

 Senior Health Consults

-Senior consultations are free and are offered to all dogs aged 7yrs and older and all cats 9yrs and over.
+Senior consultations are complementary and are offered to all dogs aged 7yrs and older and all cats 9yrs and over.

 Dogs and cats are now living much longer than they used to and it is not unusual